-A whole 365 days have come and gone since Black Friday 2017 hit our inboxes, wallets and high-streets… An estimated £10 billion was spent in the UK across Black Friday 2017 and many businesses offered special buys, spectacular savings, Black Friday events and epic sale bonanzas.
+A whole 7 days have come and gone since Black Friday 2020 hit our inboxes, wallets and high-streets… An estimated £7.5 billion was expected to be spent in the UK across Black Friday 2020 and many businesses offered special buys, spectacular savings, Black Friday events and epic sale bonanzas.

 As a small, independent photography business, we found ourselves in a bit of a quandary – should we get involved in the Black Friday hype or stick to our ethics of charging fairly across the whole year for the quality of what we do?

 The reality is that we’ve run Black Friday specials before but they just didn’t sit well with us.
 Being honest, we felt a little consumed by the Black Friday build-up – we felt that we’d be missing out as a business if we didn’t get involved.

 Part of the challenge of being small is that we’re already operating on tight margins.
 Sure, we can be agile and respond to a changing market place relatively swiftly, but we’re also not able to compete with the giants of the high-street and online juggernauts who have marketing budgets that look like telephone numbers.

 So for Black Friday 2020 we said no (again).

 Instead, this year, we have joined up with our fellow independents and have committed to Small Business Saturday.

 You’ll get 25% off all online orders using the coupon code ShopSmall on our photography experiences.
 Valid till 06/12/20 online orders only.